 - Stupor-BAC ranges between .25 and .40 percent, characterized by decreased heart rate.

 - Coma – for BAC ranging between.
 35 and .50 percent, characterized by unconsciousness.

 A person suffering from mild alcohol intoxication can be taken home and monitored.
 In addition, you will need to ensure that the person is kept away from dangerous machines and driving.
 You also need to ask the person if any medication or illegal drug was ingested with the alcohol.
 You should check the individual’s responsiveness to rule out injuries or illnesses.

 In extreme cases, treatment for alcohol intoxication will require the following:

 - Medication for nausea, anxiety, or tremors

 - Administration of thiamine

 Laws governing alcohol intoxication are different in each country.
-In Canada, if you drive while under the influence of alcohol, you can be charged with impaired driving.
-A blood-alcohol concentration of .08 percent is considered to be the legal limit and if caught for the first time; you can be fined $600 Canadian and not allowed to drive for a period of one to three years.
-A second offense means 14 days of jail time and driving restrictions for as long as five years.
+In Canada, you can be charged with impaired driving if you drive while under the influence of alcohol.
+A blood-alcohol concentration of .08 percent is considered the legal limit, and if caught for the first time, you can be fined $600 Canadian and not allowed to drive for one to three years.
+A second offense means 14 days of jail time and driving restrictions for five years.